radiolondra/Server-side-FabricJs-using-Puppeteer/README.md

 # Using FabricJs server side with Puppeteer
-## How to render server side Fabric canvas objects to an image without Node-Canvas module
+### Howto render Fabric canvas objects to an image server side without the Node-Canvas module

 Creating an image server side using the Fabricjs node-module canvas is not reliable, as demonstrated in this repo: